ayushakya/Rubiks_Cube_SDL/README.md

 4. Press Ctrl with above keys to rotate in anti-clockwise direction.

 ## Auto Solve
-Press'space' key to auto solve the cube.
+Press 'space' key to auto solve the cube.